Student Finance in Scotland 2024

 How long do you have to live in Scotland to get free tuition fees?

 Firstly, to be eligible to have your tuition fees in Scotland covered by SAAS, you need to have lived somewhere in the United Kingdom for at least three years before the course starts.
-In addition to this, SAAS guidelines state:
+In addition to this, you need to be ordinarily resident in Scotland.

 Despite what you might hope, this doesn't mean you can move to Scotland the day before your course starts and still be eligible for the free fees.
 It basically means you need to live in Scotland permanently, year after year, full-time and only leaving for holidays – there's just no set time frame on it.

-If you plan on moving there just for your education, this will most likely not qualify you for the free tuition fees.
+If you plan on moving there solely for your education, this will likely not qualify you for the free tuition fees.

 Four-year degrees in Scotland